-This quartet feels like a good-bye, and I would like to dedicate the post to a certain priest that played a substantial part in the posts of my fellow blogger readonmydear.
-He has left Ireland and moved on to Italy to do his duty and we, readonmydear’s readers, will miss him.
-String Quartet No. 13 in A minor, D.804, was written by Franz Schubert in early 1824 for two violins, viola and cello.
+This quartet feels like a good-bye, and I would like to dedicate the post to a certain priest that played a substantial part in the posts of a fellow blogger whose posts I love to read1.
+The priest has left Ireland and moved on to Italy to do his duty and we, the readers, will miss him.
+String Quartet No. 13 in A Minor, D.804, was written by Franz Schubert in early 1824 for two violins, viola and cello.

 It is the only quartet performed in public during Schubert’s lifetime; the premiere, executed by the quartet led by the violinist and conductor Ignaz Schuppanzigh, took place in March 1824.
 I heard it yesterday performed by the Julia Fischer Quartett at the Philharmonie de Luxembourg.
 A recording by the Taneyev Quartet is available at your music store.